 6. Decadence Defined

 Depending on your theme, the choices of adornments for your cake are numerous.
 Use palm fronds or exotic flowers for a tropical theme.
-Whether they are real or made from marzipan, meringue or icing, they will carry your theme through to every part of the wedding.
+Whether they are real or made from marzipan, meringue, or icing, they will carry your theme through to every part of the wedding.

-For an interesting twist, fashion the cake to look like a sand castle and cover it with seashell chocolates and plastic forms of sea life that go with your theme: sea horses, mermaids, dolphins, etc. Ask your local baker for pictures of cakes they’ve done for beach weddings to get more inspiration.
+For an interesting twist, fashion the cake to look like a sandcastle and cover it with seashell chocolates and plastic forms of sea life that go with your theme: sea horses, mermaids, dolphins, etc. Ask your local baker for pictures of cakes they’ve done for beach weddings to get more inspiration.

 7. Dress Not to Impress

 Since beach weddings are often more casual, and rightfully so, send out reminders of how to dress and ask your guests to wear sundresses and comfortable beach clothing instead of the formal suit-and-tie look.
 You could even provide a basket of sandals in the colors you’ve chosen for your wedding at the entrance so that no one has to mess up their shoes with sand.
-That way heels can be traded for sand proof shoes.
+This way heels can be traded for sand proof shoes.

 If you don’t want to go to that expense, simply have a place for everyone to store their shoes while on the beach.
 If you do want a formal beach wedding, be sure to include a reminder as well.
 Remember, whichever route you decide for a beach wedding, everyone there will truly be excited to celebrate with you and your partner.

 With any of the themes listed above, you can go formal or informal with your reception.
 Choose a plated or a buffet-style dinner and decorate according to your theme.
 Place the same flowers you used in the bride’s bouquet all around the reception area to add a sense of continuity.
 Use flower petals to create naturalistic runners on your tables.
 Use the materials you have on hand to create the perfect decorations for your reception.